Analysis: UW Huskies’ diluted run defense is more than a four-game fluke

 - Energy is Husky football.

-- Focus is husky football.
+- Focus is Husky football.

 - Offensive execution is Husky football.